willyywt/willyywt.github.io/fedora-setup.md

 One architectural problem is that GNOME's wayland compositor and X11 window manager, mutter, is not separated to its own process, but convoluted with gnome-shell, so it can theoretically expose more instability and memory leak than KWin.
 It is very unlikely to be changed shortly because this will almost always break gnome-shell extensions.

+## The wrong idea of flatpak: trying to become a sandbox
+My view on flatpak (more accurately, it's [official runtimes](https://docs.flatpak.org/en/latest/available-runtimes.html))is that it is just a completely new linux distribution.
+Yes, one another incompatiable linux distribution, not some fancy other things that flatpak claims to be.

+The great part of it is that it runs on top of almost all linux distributions, and does somewhat integration on fonts, themes, etc. It also has a right development model: a notion of a base image.
+Developers now directly build application on top of freedesktop runtime (and gnome and kde runtimes, which are based on freedesktop runtime), instead of having a middle man, the "distributions" that stop developers to make applications, and are pround to be the "proud" remains of the "1970s UNIX system admins" (yes, admins do a lot of hard work, but the world will be better without them).
+Importantly, the runtime [cares about API stability](https://www.codethink.co.uk/articles/2021/ABI-stability-freedesktop/).

+The wrong part is that it is trying to boost itself as a "sandbox".
+A desktop system never care about "sandbox", for two reasons.
+The first one is about practical limits: sanboxing is impossible to build without [stable system API, system-wide sandbox framework, well-written mandatory access control policies](https://madaidans-insecurities.github.io/linux.html).
+The previous link is about securites which is different than sandboxing, but doesn't change the point that today's linux world is not ready for it: no stable system API, no system-wide sandbox framwork beyond the kernel, no well-written madatory access control policies outside fedora-based distributions (which doesn't include X11 window managers and Wayland compositors, because Red Hat doesn't spend a lot of money on desktops).
+The second one is even more severe, about designed usages: people simply don't expect desktop systems to be "sandboxed".

+TODO: more elaboration

 ## A setup script
 [setup.sh](setup.sh)